Skip to content

 In 1979, observations with an X-ray telescope revealed that Vega was an X-ray emitter.
 At the time, Vega was the only main sequence star beyond the Sun known to be an X-ray source.

-Vega was also the first class A star (that is not Ap chemically peculiar) known to have a magnetic field and, in 2015, it became the first normal class A star known to have star spots on its surface.
+Vega was also the first class A star (that is not Ap chemically peculiar) known to have a magnetic field.
+In 2015, it became the first normal class A star known to have star spots on its surface.

 Vega has an unusually low metallicity and observations suggest that it is a weak Lambda Boötis star, a chemically peculiar star with a very low abundance of iron peak elements in its surface layers.
 There is no clear explanation for the existence of such stars.

 Vega’s proper motion is slowly taking the star toward Earth.
-It will make its closest approach in about 264,000 years, when it comes within 13.2 light years (4.04 parsecs).
-Around the year 210000 CE, it will take over from Sirius as the brightest star in the sky.
+The star will make its closest approach in about 264,000 years, when it comes within 13.2 light years (4.04 parsecs) of the Sun.
+Around the year 210000 CE, Vega will take over from Sirius as the brightest star in the sky.
 It will lie at a distance of 17.2 light years and shine at magnitude -0.81.

 Vega is one of the 58 bright stars that have been given a special status in the field of celestial navigation.
 Navigational stars are some of the brightest and most recognizable stars in the sky.
-Polaris, Deneb and Altair are also included on the list.
+Polaris, Deneb and Altair also belong to this group.

-Vega is associated with the Lyrids, a meteor shower that can be seen from April 16 to April 26 each year, peaking around April 22 with 5 to 10 meteors per hour.
-The radiant of the Lyrid meteor shower is located near the star, but this is just a line-of-sight coincidence.
-The true source of the meteor shower is the long-period Comet C/1861 G1 Thatcher, and the particles of dust left behind by the comet that burn up in the Earth’s atmosphere are only about 100 km away.
+Vega is associated with the Lyrids, a meteor shower that can be seen from April 16 to April 26 each year.
+The shower peaks around April 22 with 5 to 10 meteors per hour.
+The radiant of the Lyrid meteor shower is located near the star and the meteors appear to come from Vega’s direction, but this is just a line-of-sight coincidence.
+The true source of the meteor shower is the long-period Comet C/1861 G1 Thatcher.
+The particles of dust left behind by the comet that burn up in the Earth’s atmosphere are only about 100 km away.

-In medieval astrology, Vega was considered one of the Behenian fixed stars, 15 stars believed to be a source of astrological power for one or more planets and considered useful for magical applications.
+In medieval astrology, Vega was considered one of the 15 Behenian fixed stars.
+These stars were believed to be a source of astrological power for one or more planets and considered useful for magical applications.
 Vega was associated with Mercury and Venus and linked to winter savory and chrysolite.
 Astrologers believed that it gave artistic talent, aspirations for status and influence, high success, refinement, and a tendency for debauchery.

 Like most exceptionally bright stars, Vega has been used or referenced in countless works of fiction.
-The best known ones include Foundation (1951) by Isaac Asimov, Alfred Bester’s The Stars My Destination (1956), Robert A. Heinlein’s Have Space Suit – Will Travel (1958), Roger Zelazny’s This Immortal (1966), Carl Sagan’s Contact (1985), Dan Simmons’ Hyperion (1989) and The Fall of Hyperion (1990), and Greg Egan’s Diaspora (1997).
+The best-known uses and mentions include Foundation (1951) by Isaac Asimov, Alfred Bester’s The Stars My Destination (1956), Robert A. Heinlein’s Have Space Suit – Will Travel (1958), Roger Zelazny’s This Immortal (1966), Carl Sagan’s Contact (1985), Dan Simmons’ Hyperion (1989) and The Fall of Hyperion (1990), and Greg Egan’s Diaspora (1997).

 Name

 The name Vega (once also spelled Wega) derives from the Arabic wāqi‘, which means “falling” or “landing.”
-It was taken from the phrase an-nasr al-wāqi‘, “the falling eagle.”
+It was taken from the phrase an-nasr al-wāqi‘, meaning “the swooping eagle” or “the falling eagle.”
 The name was officially approved for Alpha Lyrae by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on June 30, 2016.

 The star’s Arabic name appeared in Egyptian astronomer Mohammad Al Achsasi Al Mouakket’s star catalogue, written circa 1650, and was later translated into Latin as Vultur Cadens, meaning “the falling eagle (or vulture).”
 Lyra constellation was depicted as a vulture by ancient Egyptians and was similarly represented as a vulture or eagle in ancient India.